techidaily/site-win11-tips/source/_posts/5-effective-steps-for-lifelong-disabling-of-windows-defender.md

  Like Winaero Tweaker, the Ultimate Windows Tweaker is also a Windows customization app.
 You can easily enable and disable multiple Windows operating system settings and features which are otherwise very difficult to locate.
 Repeat the following steps:

-1. Go to the[Ultimate Windows Tweaker download webpage](https://www.thewindowsclub.com/ultimate-windows-tweaker-4-windows-10) and download the tool.
+1. Go to the [Ultimate Windows Tweaker download webpage](https://www.thewindowsclub.com/ultimate-windows-tweaker-4-windows-10) and download the tool.
 2. Extract all its files into a separate folder.
 Then select the tool and run it with administrator privileges.
 3. Click on the**Search For Tweaks** option and type defender.
 Then click on the**Go** button and select the**Disable Microsoft Defender** option from the list.
 4. Select the checkbox next to the**Disable Microsoft Defender** option and click on the**Apply Tweaks** button.
 You will see a Windows popup that will inform you whether the tweak was successful or not.